What are minimum annual pension payments?

 As long as your client has enough cash in their Cash Account, we’ll pay the pension amount they’ve requested.

-If there’s not enough money in their Cash Account to pay that amount, we’ll manually change it to the minimum payment that still needs to be made for the year.
+If there isn’t enough money in their Cash Account to pay that amount, we’ll manually adjust it to the minimum payment that’s still required for the year.

-Please review the newly calculated amount straight after our recalculation period to ensure it meets your client’s expectations.
-This will help avoid the need for an ad hoc payment request after your client receives their first pension payment in the new financial year.
+Please review the newly calculated amount straight after our recalculation period.
+This ensures it meets your client’s expectations and helps avoid an ad hoc payment request after your client receives their first pension payment in the new financial year.

 How can I increase or decrease my client's pension payments?

-You can view Change pensions payments in Help Centre for more information.
+You can view Change pension payments in Help Centre for more information.